Bioflora/FrothmaleriEpichloe/README.md

 # FrothmaleriEpichloe

 ```
-The project is organized under the main directory FrothEpi/, structured into two major modules: Plant
+The project is organized under the main directory FrothEpi/, structured into two major modules: Plant host and
-host and Fungal endophyte.
-Each module contains data, scripts, and outputs corresponding to specific
+fungal endophyte.
+Each module contains data, scripts, and outputs corresponding to specific stages of the analysis.
-stages of the analysis.
 Folder system as follows:

 FrothEpi/
 │